rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

 error: aborting due to previous error
 ```

-Great, we need a `ThreadPool`.
-Let’s switch the `hello` crate from a binary
+Great, this is telling us we need a `ThreadPool` type or module, so we'll build
-crate to a library crate to hold our `ThreadPool` implementation, since the
+one now.
+Our `ThreadPool` implementation will be independent of the kind of
-thread pool implementation will be independent of the particular kind of work
+work our web server is doing, so let’s switch the `hello` crate from a binary
-that we’re doing in our web server.
-Once we’ve got the thread pool library
+crate to a library crate to hold our `ThreadPool` implementation.
+This also
-written, we could use that functionality to do whatever work we want to do, not
+means we could use the separate thread pool library for whatever work we want
-just serve web requests.
+to do, not just for serving web requests.

-So create *src/lib.rs* that contains the simplest definition of a `ThreadPool`
+Create a *src/lib.rs* that contains the following, which is simplest definition
-struct that we can have for now:
+of a `ThreadPool` struct that we can have for now:

 <span class="filename">Filename: src/lib.rs</span>